Is HCM nearby? It could be closer than you think1,2

-Although hypertrophic cardiomyopathy (HCM) is the most common genetic cardiac disease,1,2 relatively few patients may be aware they have it1-3
+Although hypertrophic cardiomyopathy (HCM) is a common and frequently inherited disease, relatively few patients may be aware they have it1,2

 The estimated